duesee/imap-codec/README.md

 # imap-codec

 This library provides parsing, serialization, and general support for [IMAP4rev1] implementations.
-It is based on [imap-types] and aims to become a rock-solid building block for IMAP client and server implementations in Rust.
+It is based on [imap-types] and aims to become a rock-solid and [well-documented] building block for IMAP client and server implementations in Rust.
 The complete [formal syntax] of IMAP4rev1 and several IMAP [extensions] are implemented.

-Please see the [documentation] for more information.
+Let's talk on [Matrix]!

 ## Features